 Meet Our Specialists

-Our podiatrists at Clear Lake Specialties provide the highest quality podiatric medical and surgical care in a safe, effective and efficient manner while utilizing a culture of exceptional service and state-of-the-art medical technology.
-It is the mission of our staff and podiatric surgeons to passionately purse the health and well-being of our patients.
+Our podiatrists at Clear Lake Specialties provide the highest quality podiatric medical and surgical care in a safe, effective, and efficient manner while utilizing a culture of exceptional service and state-of-the-art medical technology.
+It is the mission of our staff and podiatric surgeons to passionately pursue the health and well-being of our patients.

 What is a podiatrist?

 The foot serves to provide balance, shock absorption, and propulsion for the human body.
-Injury or disease of the foot can result is the serious disability, impaired mobility, and chronic pain.
+Injury or disease of the foot can result in serious disability, impaired mobility, and chronic pain.
 In order to reduce pain and improve mobility, podiatrists often treat problems such as:

 - Bunion deformity

 - Corns and calluses

 - Flatfoot/ high arch foot

 - Wound care/ infections